2025 Israeli attacks in Yemen: 10 June

 At around 07:00 on 10 June, the Israeli Navy launched its first operation against the Houthis, targeting the port of Hodeidah through two warships, one of them a Sa'ar 6.
 According to Reuters, an Israeli military official described the operation as "a unique long-range strike conducted from hundreds of kilometers away" which took significant planning.
 The Houthi affiliated al-Masirah channel reported two separate missile strikes hitting two piers at the city port, but no casualties were reported.
 Israel later assumed responsibility for the attacks, justifying them by claiming that the Houthis were using the port for transferring weapons.
 Officials estimated that the port, which plays a key role for humanitarian aid entering the country, would be rendered unusable for about a month.

 14 June

-On 14 June, amid the Iran–Israel war, the Israeli Air Force launched an attack on a meeting of senior Houthi officials in a residential compound in Sanaa, in an attempt to assassinate Houthi military chief of staff Muhammad Abd al-Karim al-Ghamari.
+On 14 June, amid the Twelve-Day War, the Israeli Air Force launched an attack on a meeting of senior Houthi officials in a residential compound in Sanaa, in an attempt to assassinate Houthi military chief of staff Muhammad Abd al-Karim al-Ghamari.
 According to Al-Hadath, Supreme Political Council chairman Mahdi al-Mashat was attending the meeting.
 The Houthis declined to discuss the attack but affirmed that "we are not afraid of being targeted" and "every leader is succeeded by a thousand leaders."
 The results of the strike are currently unknown.
 An Israeli official later stated that al-Ghamari had been wounded in the attack, though this was denied by the Houthis.